Sarah Attar (Saudi Arabia)

+Most often, two exercises are used for one large muscle group (legs, shoulders, arms, back, chest).
 What I remember: the Olympic debut of the magnificent Italian should have been held four years earlier, but local doctors did not allow Legnante to Athens because of congenital glaucoma and high intraocular pressure.
 Despite medical admission to the 2008 Games (where she became the 19th), Assunta’s eyesight began to deteriorate sharply.
 The operation that followed two years later was unsuccessful and the kernel pusher acting before the lens completely lost its sight.

 “Now I can see the light with my left eye, but no more.
 Yes, it happened, but more unpleasant things happen to people, ”- Legnante doesn’t lose heart, preparing for the Paralympic Games in London.